Dalešice (Třebíč District)

 Dalešice is a market town in Třebíč District in the Vysočina Region of the Czech Republic.
 It has about 600 inhabitants.

 Geography

 Dalešice is located about 17 km southeast of Třebíč and 37 km west of Brno.
 It lies in the Jevišovice Uplands.
 The highest point is at 426 m above sea level.

 Dalešice gave its name to the Dalešice Reservoir.
 Part of the reservoir forms the eastern border of the municipality.

 History

 The first written mention of Dalešice is from 1101, when Duke Litolt donated the village to the newly established Benedictine monastery in Třebíč.

+Demographics

 Economy

 Dalešice is known for the Dalešice Brewery.
 The tradition of brewing beer dates back to the 17th century.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saints Peter and Paul is a Romanesque-Gothic building from the 12th century.
-Next to the church is a one-storey Baroque castle with valuable sculptural decoration. it includes the adjacent castle park.
+Next to the church is a one-storey Baroque castle with valuable sculptural decoration.
+It includes the adjacent castle park.

 The brewery houses the Museum of Austro-Hungarian Brewing and offers tours of the operation.